 5. Jury Instruction

-- Define the elements of voluntary manslaughter, the charged crime;
+- Define the elements of voluntary manslaughter (the charged crime)

 6. Jury Deliberation and Verdict

-After receiving instruction from the judge, the jurors as a group consider the case through a process called "deliberation," attempting to agree on whether the defendant is guilty or not guilty of the crime(s) charged.
-Deliberation is the first opportunity for the jury to discuss the case, a methodical process that can last from a few hours to several weeks.
+The jurors' first task as a group is to select a foreperson.
+This spokesperson will track the case discussions through a process called deliberation.
+The jurors will attempt to agree on whether the defendant is guilty or not guilty of the crimes charged.
+Deliberation is the first chance for the jury to discuss the case and apply facts to the evidence presented.
+This methodical process can last from a few hours to several weeks.